-Besides black box timing constraints, you can also add other attributes to define pin types on the black box or define gated clocks.
+Besides black box timing constraints, you can also add other attributes to define pin types on the black box.
 You cannot use the attributes for all technologies.
 Check the Attribute Reference Manual for details about which technologies are supported.

-- 1. To specify that a clock pin on the black box has access to global clock routing resources, use syn_isclock. - Depending on the technology, different clock resources are inserted.
+- 1. To specify that a clock pin on the black box has access to global clock routing resources, use syn\isclock. - Depending on the technology, different clock resources are inserted.
 For Microsemi it inserts CLKBUF. - 2.
-To specify that the software need not insert a pad for a black box pin, use black_box_pad_pin.
+To specify that the software need not insert a pad for a black box pin, use black\box\pad\pin.
 Use this for technologies that automatically insert pad buffers for the I/Os. - 3.
-To define a tristate pin so that you do not get a mixed driver error when there is another tristate buffer driving the same net, use black_box_tri_pins.
+To define a tristate pin so that you do not get a mixed driver error when there is another tristate buffer driving the same net, use black\box\tri\pins.